-People new to traditional cooking are frequently surprised to learn that bouillon cubes from the store are a heavily processed food that without exception contain large amounts of neurotoxic MSG.
-Even organic bouillon cubes or stock cubes should be avoided!
+People new to traditional cooking and making homemade broth are frequently surprised to learn that bouillon cubes from the store are a heavily processed food.
+Without exception, they contain large amounts of processed glutamate or MSG.
+Even organic brands should be avoided!
+If you wish to use them, it is best to make homemade bouillon cubes instead.

 Take a look at the ingredients of this popular brand of organic chicken bouillon cubes from the healthfood store that falsely proclaims “No MSG Added” on the label: